alexandermendes/semantic-release-react-native/README.md

 it allows a character in the set [**abdf**] followed by a number between 1 and 255 to be set as a suffix after the version number.

-#### `short`

-This is the default strategy for this platform.

-It makes use of the `CFBundleVersion` in an attempt to help identify pre-release versions when you upload your app via App Store Connect, while still complying with the documented guidelines.
+This plugin makes use of this feature of `CFBundleVersion` in an attempt to help identify pre-release versions when you upload your app via App Store Connect, while still complying with the documented guidelines.

 It does this by taking the first character of your pre-release label and, if that character is one of those in the allowed character set, uses that as the suffix